Jiacheng-Zhu-AIML/WGPOT/README.md

 wd_gp = Wasserstein_GP(gp_0, gp_1)
 ```
-* Compute Barycenter of a set of Gaussian Processes
+* Compute the Barycenter of a set of Gaussian Processes
 ```python
 # Import the functions
 from wgpot import GP_W_barycenter, Wasserstein_GP